 After an abbreviated acting career and a one-year stint as a beachcomber, I scored a job working for a group of California radio stations where I learned the finer points of marketing, promotions, and Hard Rock.
 After more than a decade in radio, both on-air and off, I started JOEY, an experiential marketing agency.
 I’ve developed marketing campaigns and written commercials for over one hundred brands including McDonald's, Sobe, Ford, EA, and HTC.

 I’ve always wanted to be a screenwriter.
 In 2016, I graduated from ScreenwritingU's ProSeries and have been writing screenplays ever since.
-Two short films I wrote were produced by MMTB and there's a shopping agreement on one of my TV pilots.
-I’m currently the Creative Consultant on Jacob N. Stuart's feature film "From Gringo to Grave" which is in pre-production, and a staff writer on Torry Colvin's TV series "Forbidden District."
+I’m currently Creative Consultant on Jacob N. Stuart's feature film "From Gringo to Grave," a staff writer on Torry Colvin's TV series "Forbidden District," and have production deals for two of my screenplays.

 Cell: (213) 465 - 0686